Rady Children’s Health Co-President and CEO Kim Cripe loves to garden.

 Equally important, she says, is CHOC’s emphasis on research and its status as a forerunner of population health management.

-“I have a huge interest in trying to navigate the challenges of our workforce and what CHOC can do to better support people’s personal and professional dreams because our people are our most treasured asset.”
+“I have a huge interest in trying to navigate the challenges of our workforce and what we can do to better support people’s personal and professional dreams because our people are our most treasured asset.”

 Other hats